 Toxic Chemical Hair Relaxer

-A pivotal study published by the National Cancer Institute in October 2022 revealed a concerning connection between the frequent use of chemical hair straighteners and an increased risk of uterine cancer.
-These products, commonly marketed as relaxers or straighteners, often contain potentially harmful ingredients that are absorbed through the scalp—especially when the skin is irritated or burned during application.
+Chemical hair relaxers have come under intense scrutiny following groundbreaking research revealing serious health risks.
+A pivotal study published by the National Cancer Institute in October 2022 found that frequent use of chemical hair straighteners significantly increases the risk of uterine cancer.
+These products, commonly marketed as relaxers or straighteners, contain potentially harmful ingredients that penetrate the scalp—particularly when skin is irritated or burned during application.

 • Uterine or Endometrial Cancer